raine/ramda-cli/README.md

 ]
 ```

-#### `--import`
+#### `--import <package>`

-Make modules installed with `npm install` accessible in positional code
-arguments.

-Modules are looked for in `$HOME/node_modules` and current directory's
-`node_modules`.
+Install given package from npm, and make it available in the pipeline.

-Symbol `=` can be used to declare the variable module should appear as.
+Symbol `:` combined with a name can be used to declare the variable name module
-Otherwise, module's name is used as the variable name.
+should appear as.
+Otherwise, it is imported as camelcased name of the module.

+Can be used multiple times to import more than one module.

 __Example__